Six perks to locuming as a Junior Doctor

 6/ Help out

 Locuming is beneficial to you, but also to your fellow doctors - you can help prevent stress and burnout.
 Take on a locum role and relieve stress on the medical system by filling short- and long-term opportunities.
-Additionally, you'll be helping out a local community.
+Locuming is not just beneficial to doctors; it plays a vital role in supporting healthcare in underserved areas.
+By choosing to locum in rural or remote locations, you contribute to bridging the healthcare gap, ensuring communities receive the medical attention they deserve.

 Sophie Steenberg, Executive Solutions Specialist for the Junior & Registrar Division, talks about the benefits of locuming, and how to find out a bout locum opportunities: